-The underwriters have advised us that they propose to offer the shares of Class A common stock to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share to certain brokers and dealers.
+The underwriters have advised us that they propose to offer the shares of Class A common stock to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.20 per share.
 After this offering, the initial public offering price, concession and reallowance to dealers may be changed by the representative.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.
 The shares are offered by the underwriters as stated herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
 The underwriters have informed us that they do not intend to confirm sales to any accounts over which they exercise discretionary authority.